The proactive model is a world model, not a VLM

-Blog 03 sketched a proactive VLM: surprise signal + verbalizer + scene-conditional priors.
+Blog 03 sketched a proactive VLM: predict the scene's trajectories, flag the low-likelihood ones, and notify a human.
 It works as far as it goes.
 But there's a quieter assumption baked in that I want to challenge:

-A VLM, no matter how proactive, can only ever say something happened.
-The real loop closes only when something also does something about it.
-And once you accept that the model needs to act, the model is no longer a VLM — it's a world model with a policy, and the language head becomes a side channel, not the headline.
+A VLM, no matter how proactive, can only ever speak — flag that a worrying future is coming.
+The loop only closes when something also acts to prevent it.
+And once you accept that the model needs to act, it is no longer a VLM — it's a world model with a policy, and the language head becomes a side channel, not the headline.

 What a world model gets you that a VLM doesn't

-• "If no one intervenes in the next 8 s, the toddler reaches the knife."
+- "If no one intervenes in the next 8 s, the baby reaches the knife."

-A VLM with surprise-trigger can flag "something is off" right now.
-A world model can flag "something will be off in 90 s and here are the three actions whose rollouts avoid it."
+Blog 03's notifier can flag "this is heading somewhere bad."
+A world model goes one step further: "it will be bad in 90 s and here are the three actions whose rollouts avoid it."
 That's qualitatively different.
 Proactivity in the strong sense isn't noticing early; it's acting early enough that the bad state never arrives.

 Which means: the headline output of a proactive model isn't a natural-language alert.
 It's an action distribution conditioned on rolled-out futures.